Using your card

 If you have any queries during the activation process call us on 0345 600 5606.*

-Can I buy at online retailers that don't participate in the MasterCard SecureCode service?
+Can I buy at online retailers that don't participate in Mastercard SecureCode?

-Yes, you can – simply follow the normal payment process.
+Yes, you can – just follow the normal payment process.